 17. Perdiendo el norte – Off Course / 2015

 “Perdiendo el norte,” also known as “Off Course” in English, is a Spanish comedy film released in 2015.
-The film is about two Spanish friends who leave Spain for better job prospects during the economic crisis.
+The film is about two Spanish friends who left Spain for better job prospects during the economic crisis.

 This is a great entertaining option for those interested in both Spanish language and culture.